mattpodwysocki/blog_posts/mapbox-mcp-crewai.md

     backstory="""You are a route optimization specialist.
     You calculate the best routes between locations, considering travel time, distance, and transportation mode.
 You provide clear directions and realistic time estimates.
-    Use mapbox_directions to calculate routes between locations.""", mcps=[mapbox_mcp],
+    Use directions_tool to calculate routes between locations.""", mcps=[mapbox_mcp],
     verbose=True
 )